 Father’s Day is fast approaching.
 I’ve decided to take a closer look at the emails in my inbox and check how email marketers tackle the upcoming celebration.
-I wanted to find out more about the latest trends that dominate the Father’s Day communication.
-Take a look at what I have gathered and compare the presented ideas with your email marketing efforts.
+I wanted to find out more about the latest trends that dominate Father’s Day communication.
+Take a look at what I have gathered and compared the presented ideas with your email marketing efforts.
 What is the father’s role in your strategy?

 A carefully planned email campaign can serve many purposes.
 It’s a chance to build trust, develop strong relationships, educate subscribers about your products/services, engage the audience, and build up a community of raving fans – you name it, you can make it happen.